ernesto-ca/UIRecipesApp/README.md

 Colors, images and the nice design are from _debobrata debnath_ in Uplabs site, here is the [link](https://www.uplabs.com/posts/free-recipe-app-sketch).

-The next gif shows how the application is:
+The next gif shows how the application navigation is:

 ![UI Navigation](gifs/ui.gif)